TikTok's 'Cherry Coke' Hair Colour Has Earned Me So Many Compliments

 Advertisement

 Why cherry coke?
 Unlike many red shades, which tend to have yellow-orange bases, cherry coke is rooted in purple.
-"When someone comes into the salon asking for 'cherry coke hair', I think of a colour that is a deep, rich and intense burgundy," explains Natalie Cain, senior stylist and L’Oréal colour specialist at Live True London in Soho.
+"When someone comes into the salon asking for 'cherry coke hair', I think of a colour that is a deep, rich and intense burgundy," explains Natalie Cain, senior stylist and L’Oréal colour specialist.
 "It’s more muted compared to other reds but shines differently under different lighting."
 Natalie isn't surprised it's trending right now.
 "Viva Magenta is Pantone’s colour of 2023 and we often see exciting new trends kick off just after Fashion Week," she says.

 If you were a teen in the mid-2000s like me and Natalie, then cherry coke hair is a familiar friend and nostalgic foe, reminiscent of the purple-red hair popularised by Rihanna and Cheryl Cole.
 We laugh over memories of bad box dyes past, but neither of us is surprised the trend has made a comeback given the internet’s general obsession with all things 2010s (indie sleaze and Tumblr girl, we’re looking at you).
 Megan Thee Stallion recently endorsed the hue, too.